CardX: the Leader in Surcharge Compliance & 0% Processing logo

 CardX offers a turnkey payment processing solution with three primary delivery channels: online (website payments), in-office (point-of-sale), and in-person (mobile/retail).
 The flagship feature is 0% net cost credit card acceptance, where merchants keep the full transaction amount and customers pay only a surcharge on credit card transactions—debit transactions remain free.
 The platform handles automated compliance across multiple payment processors and integrations, with the company serving 5,000+ customers directly and powering technology for 200+ payment processors and ISOs.

-CardX distinguishes itself through scale ($55M in documented customer savings since 2023), infrastructure reliability (99.99% uptime), and specialized solutions for government and education sectors.
+CardX distinguishes itself through scale ($55M in documented customer savings since 2023), infrastructure reliability (99.99% uptime), and listed solutions for government and education sectors.
 The company maintains in-house customer support and emphasizes transparency about limitations and eligibility requirements.
 Their approach is customer-friendly by design—surcharges apply only to credit cards, preserving the customer choice to use debit without additional fees.

 The honest assessment is that while CardX solves a real cost problem for eligible merchants, the solution is not universal.
 Surcharging eligibility varies by state, card network, and business type.
 The asterisked terms throughout their marketing material ("*Where eligible" and "**Terms and limitations apply") indicate material constraints.
 This is genuinely useful for qualifying businesses but requires verification before implementation.